KonstantinDjairo/xpad-8bitdo-dongle-fork/README.md

 ```
 <img src="image.png">

-Also, it won't work if it's not set as built-in in the kernel
+Also, it won't work if it's set as built-in in the kernel

-So search for xpad and make it built-in

-then you can compile the kernel.
+Make sure that it's not built-in,then you can compile the kernel.

 I usually compile with genkernel and --initramfs parameter,
 in order to put the modules inside the initramfs to load them at boot time